corda/contract-sdk/README.md

 ## What if you need more custom verification logic?

-If you need to provide further verification logic, which is not offered by the annotations, then you have two options.
+If you need to provide further verification logic, which is not offered by the annotations, then you have two options:

 1. Implement the `verifyFurther` method of the `StandardContract` class, which you are extending your contract from.
 This method will be called on every transaction the contract verifies.